 - The colons flanking the center circle represent causality and flow.

 - To the left of the left colon is the PAST.

 - To the right of the right colon is the FUTURE.

 - In the center is a circle - the PRESENT.

 As such, EVR1 connects you to this past, to a purposeful future and deepens the present.
-This logo is intended to be a tactile experience, designed to be touched often, to connect you with this moment, to live deeply and mystically within it.
+This symbol is intended to be a tactile experience, designed to be touched often, to connect you with this moment, to live deeply and mystically within it.
 Indeed, the present is the only thing we have.
 Both the past and future cannot really be said to exist, except as guides for which to conduct ourselves in the present.
 We each will take what previous generations have done, build upon it (or not), savor it (or not), die, and leave behind a memory and/or contribution.

-EVR1 Canon Board of Academic Advisers
+The Human Story Board of Academic Advisers

 Psychology - Whit Missildine PhD.
 Whit received his PhD in Social-Personality Psychology from the Graduate Center of the City University of the New York.
 As a Senior Researcher for Workplace Technologies Research, Inc., Whit’s current work focuses on behavior change in organizations, workplace cognition, and simulation-based training.
 During his tenure at WTRI, he has published several papers in activity theory and organization science exploring the nature of change in organizations and the impact of immersive learning and training for expert learners.
 Prior to WTRI, Whit published several papers in connection with his research examining the cultural and behavioral underpinnings of drug use and unsafe sex practices among HIV positive men in New York City.